Benjamin-Ramas/calculator-app/README.md

 3. I then sectioned off the colours into their own seperate stylesheets so I could easily swap between them

 4. I added javascript functionailty to theme changing.
+And replaced the previous button I used with an input slider.

+5. I then added calculation functionality with the calculator being fully operational.

 ### Built with